webpack-contrib/terser-webpack-plugin/README.md

 #### `object`

-Allow to customize condition for extract comments, specify extracted file name and banner.
+Allows you to customize condition for extracting comments, and specify the extracted file name and banner.

 **webpack.config.js**